openstack-archive/four-opens/doc/source/opencommunity.rst

 ecosystem at large.
 Don't assume that you know all of the barriers that your community members may face.
-Take the extra steps to pro-actively ask them to identify the challenges they face in trying to contribute and then break down barriers to participation â€” whether those barriers are time zones, culture, gender, age, education, etc€¦ Supporting a diverse set of leaders, both geographical and by organization, can help reinforce this participation and will ultimately make for a stronger community.
+Take the extra steps to pro-actively ask them to identify the challenges they face in trying to contribute and then break down barriers to participation  whether those barriers are time zones, culture, gender, age, education, etc. Supporting a diverse set of leaders, both geographical and by organization, can help reinforce this participation and will ultimately make for a stronger community.